Yomguithereal/kotatsu/README.md

-  kotatsu serve --port 8000 entry.jsx               Serving the app on a different port. kotatsu serve --babel entry.js                    Enable Babel to use .babelrc files. kotatsu serve --proxy /api http://localhost:4000  Proxying an API.
+  kotatsu serve --port 8000 entry.jsx               Serving the app on a different port. kotatsu serve --babel entry.js                    Enable Babel to use .babelrc files. kotatsu serve --proxy /api http://localhost:4000  Proxying an API. kotatsu serve --sass entry.js                     Supporting SASS stylesheets. kotatsu serve --typescript entry.ts               Serving a TypeScript app.

   kotatsu build server entry.js -o ./               Build the given server script. kotatsu build client --production entry.js -o ./  Build the given client app for production.
 ```

 If this is your first time using **kotatsu**, you should really check the use cases below to see how it could fit your workflow.

+## TypeScript

+**kotatsu** supports TypeScript out of the box.
+If you want to use TypeScript in your project, just ensure you have a valid `tsconfig.json` file and that you have installed the `typescript` dependencies.
+Then just use the `--typescript` flag and everything should work just fine.

 ## Style